Swim meets can be a pretty intimidating experience for new parents and swimmers, so the following are a few helpful hints to help you prepare.

 - Swimmer Drop Off - The safety of our swimmers is very important.
 It is for that reason the a drop off point has been established in the parking lot south of the pool.
 Swimmers are to be dropped off at the base of the water tower.
 At no time should a swimmer be dropped off in the middle of the road or in the upper parking lot.
 Violators may be tickets by Precinct 4 Constables.

-- Parking - At a home meet parking is available behind the tennis courts, on the street or in the Lemm Elementary school car parks.
-The car park by the clubhouse is reserved for FOST Board members, Coaches and FOSRC staff.
+- Parking - At a home meet parking is available behind the tennis courts, on the street or in the Lemm Elementary school parking lot.
+The lot by the FOSRC clubhouse is reserved for FOST Board members, Coaches and FOSRC staff.
 Please respect this arrangement.
 These people often need to bring equipment/food and may need to be able to come and go during the meet.
 PLEASE DO NOT PARK ON CHISOS TRAIL, EMORY TRAIL, OR SOUTH RIM TRAIL (i.e. STREETS NORTH OF THE POOL).
 YOUR CARS WILL BE TOWED AWAY FROM THESE AREAS AND ANY OTHER AREAS MARKED “NO PARKING”.

 At an away meet most of the parking is usually on the streets.
 To prevent a long walk to the pool try to plan to arrive in good time.

 - Check In - Get your swimmer to the pool on time!
-This is really, really important.
-Once you get to the pool, locate the swimmer check-in table/person.
+This is really important.
+Once at the pool, locate the swimmer check-in table/person.
 There is a cut-off time for each meet.
 If your swimmer has not checked-in by 8:00 am they will be scratched from the meet - even if you are present.
 For home meets, the check-in table/person is usually by the main pool gate.
 If you cannot find the check-in table/person then find a coach immediately!

 If you have signed up for parent volunteer duties then the FOST Volunteer Coordinator will be near the check-in table so that you as a parent volunteer can check-in.
 If you have not volunteered for a duty please ask the FOST Volunteer Coordinator if there is something that you can help with.
 We often have parent volunteer absences that need to filled with substitutes.

-- Warm Ups - After your swimmer is checked in, check you watch to see how much time you have before your warm up time.
-Make sure your swimmer is ready to swim at warm up.
+- Warm Ups - Make sure your swimmer is ready to swim at warm up.
 Each team gets 30 minutes to take warm up laps before the meet begins at 8:30 am.
 The announcer will make announcements for when each team can start warm ups.
-The coaches will also be in the team set up area just before warm ups calling for the swimmers to line for warm ups by age group.

 - Event Numbers - Almost all swimmers write their event numbers/stroke somewhere on their body, usually their arm where they can see them.
 Swimmers will likely be entered in multiple events and in different events from meet to meet.
 Having a sharpie marker is handy for writing these on your child.
 FOST provides a notice board at both home and away meets that lists all the events for all swimmers, ranked by their entry times (a psych sheet).
 This will allow you to work out the event numbers to mark on your swimmer.
 If you are not sure then find the coaches.